3ybactuk/vknuker/README.md

 ### Running the script

-To use the script, run `main.py`, you will be guided by the prompts.
+To use the script, run `main.py`, you will then be guided by the prompts.